IFC suspends Miami fraternity activities

 Miami University’s Interfraternity Council (IFC) is suspending all fraternity activities and ending its new member period early.

-The announcement came Tuesday after IFC received reports of hazing.
+The announcement came Tuesday after IFC received multiple reports of hazing.
 In a release, IFC called the alleged actions “antithetical to the pillars of Greek life” and noted that university investigations would begin “immediately.”

 All fraternities must have their new members formally initiated by 5 p.m. on Friday, Feb.
 23.

-Note: This story was updated on Feb.
-21 at 1 p.m. to reflect new information from President Crawford’s statement.